nvietto/Rdune/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Reduced the size of the package.
+* Added doi citation for Wickham (2016).

-* Added single quotes around description of 'ggplot2' in R files.
+* Added single quotes around description of 'ggplot2' and title in Description files.

 ## R CMD check results